Our program emphasizes critical thinking, hands-on research and field work, interdisciplinary analysis, and technical

 Environmental Science and Sustainability majors often find that double majors provide depth in complementary fields and may be attractive to employers or graduate schools.
 Many recent graduates have focused their resume by majoring in ENSS as well as biology, chemistry, math, computer science, economics, politics, law politics and society, journalism, business, sociology, psychology and english, to name a few.
 We strongly encourage students to consult with their advisors before embarking on a double major, to ensure that it will help them to meet their goals.

-Minors in Environmental Science or Sustainability and Resilience and complement another major, and give students an opportunity to enhance their skills and understanding in this critical field.
+Minors in Environmental Science or Sustainability and Resilience or Spatial & Information Technology and complement another major, and give students an opportunity to enhance their skills and understanding in this critical field.
 While a minor does not indicate that a student has the background to be an expert in the area, it does suggest a deeper understanding of environmental issues than would be gained from simply taking a course or two.

 Additionally, the Environmental Science and Sustainability, Biology, and Psychology programs collaborate to offer two interdisciplinary curriculum concentration in Comparative Animal Behavior and Zoo & Conservation Science.